catplotlib/CVNotes/content/post/9.ImageMorphology/index.md

 ## Putting It All Together

-So, how do you decide which operation to use?
-Honestly, it depends on your project.
+So, how do we decide which operation to use?
+Honestly, it depends on our project.
 Erosion is amazing for edge detection, dilation for making an object more pronounced, opening for noise removal, and closing for, well, closing gaps.

 ## When to Use What: A Guide to Morphological Operations